What to Know Before Buying an RV – Checklist

 • Also, take a look at the natural light: large skylights bring plenty of sunshine and ensure a cushy indoor climate.

 If we’re talking electric, I’d also inspect the electricity at the RV exterior.
-So, pump those brakes on the vehicle, connect to that wiring harness, and make sure the brakes work, the blinkers work, and the running lights as well.
-Otherwise, you will need to expend some hard time getting that trailer home.
+So, pump those brakes on the vehicle, connect them to that wiring harness, and make sure the brakes work, the blinkers work, and the running lights as well.
+Otherwise, you will need to spend some hard time getting that trailer home.

-10 – Heating
+10 – RV Heating

 Verify that the on/off system for heating works properly.
 Turn on and off at least five times.
 Study the distribution of the plugs.